Vishnu nicolo seal

-The Vishnu Nicolo Seal is a "finely engraved" oval agate seal (1.4 inches by 1.05 inch) from the Gandhara region, dated to the 4th century CE.
+The Vishnu nicolo seal is a "finely engraved" oval agate seal (1.4 inches by 1.05 inch) from the Gandhara region, dated to the 4th century CE.
 Since 1892 it has been in the British Museum.
+Nicolo is an abbreviation of the Italian onicolo, meaning "little onyx", a type of stone, often made of different layers in various shades of blue, used for intagli.

 The seal depicts a four-armed deity, probably Vishnu or Vāsudeva, being prayed by a royal devotee.
 The deity holds Vishnu's classical attributes: the gada club, the chakra discus, the wheel and the lotus.
 There is a two-line inscription and a monogram by the worshipper's feet.

 The British Museum describes the inscription as "Bactrian", transliterating it: "(1) saso reo iastoo (2) algo", translated as: "Sas-re(w) the leader of worship (?)".

 It was found in what was then the North-West Frontier Province of British India, now Khyber Pakhtunkhwa of Pakistan.

 Interpretations

-The seal was first reported by Alexander Cunningham in The Numismatic Chonicle of 1893.
+The seal was first reported by Alexander Cunningham in The Numismatic Chronicle of 1893.
 Cunningham, saw in the devotee the Kushan emperor Huvishka, who reigned about 140-180 BC, based on the similarity of the headdress.